stelligent/stelligent_commons/README.md

 ## Basic Usage to create a VPC

-Prerequisites: Ruby/Bundler should be installed.
+Prerequisites: Ruby 2.1 with Bundler should be installed.

 1. From the stelligent_commons root directory, run: